Justin T. Sevier

 Professor Sevier practiced litigation at Wachtell, Lipton, Rosen & Katz in New York City, where he specialized in shareholder derivative actions and corporate governance matters.
 He also practiced litigation at Sullivan & Cromwell LLP, where he focused on complex commercial torts.
 He is a member of the New York State Bar, holds a J.D. from Harvard Law School (magna cum laude), and holds a Master of Science and Master of Philosophy from Yale University.
 He clerked for Judge Carlos T. Bea, of the United States Court of Appeals for the Ninth Circuit.

-Professor Sevier has twice received (and is the inaugural recipient of) The Open Door Faculty Award, which is awarded to one professor at the College of Law annually.
-He is also the recipient of a prestigious University Teaching Award, which is awarded annually to eight professors across the University.
+Professor Sevier has received numerous teaching accolades.
+He has three times received (and was the inaugural recipient of) the Law School's Open Door Faculty Teaching Award, which is awarded to one professor at the College of Law annually.
+He is also the recipient of a University Outstanding Graduate Teaching Award, awarded to eight professors across the University, and the prestigious University Distinguished Teaching Award, which is awarded to one professor at Florida State University each year.
 He teaches courses on evidence, torts, closely-held businesses, behavioral law and economics, and the American jury.

 Select Recent and Forthcoming Publications